OutSystems/docs-support/src/troubleshooting/application-development/mabs-troubleshooting-android.md

 ---

-# MABS Upgrade Troubleshooting Guide - Android
+# MABS upgrade troubleshooting guide - Android

 When you start building your apps with a different version of Mobile Apps Build Service (MABS), you may encounter some errors.
 This document can help you troubleshoot those errors after upgrading from MABS 4 to MABS 5.

 MABS 5 raises the target SDK of the generated Android apps to the Android P target, which is API 28, while MABS 4 uses API 26.
 To achieve this, multiple components have been updated, which in return causes some breaking changes.

-If you can't find here the error you're getting, or the error explanation is not helpful, check the log file for more troubleshooting information.
+If you can't find here the error you're getting, or the error explanation isn't helpful, check the log file for more troubleshooting information.
 Search for parts that start with "What went wrong".
 This is usually the place with helpful details.
 Or, look for information near the end of the log file.
-If you still cannot resolve the issue and you're getting stuck with the error, contact OutSystems Support.
+If you still can't resolve the issue and you're getting stuck with the error, contact OutSystems Support.

 ## Cordova-android

 One of the updated components is the Cordova-android package, from version 6.4.0 to 8.0.0.
 This update changes the Android project structure.
 When using version 6.4.0 the application code is placed in the root project.
-In the newer version it is placed in a new project named `:app`.
+In the newer version it's placed in a new project named `:app`.

 This changes the directory tree of the project.
 Many files that were located in the root of the Android project are moved to the directory of the `:app` project.
-This includes source files, resources, assets and more.
+This includes source files, resources, assets, and more.

 Some plugins copy files or try to access files from these directories.
 The directories are different between these Cordova-android versions and some plugins may only work in some Cordova-android versions.
 This means they may only work in either MABS 4 or MABS 5.

-Regarding OutSystems supported plugins, the only plugin that is affected by this is OneSignal Plugin.
+Regarding OutSystems supported plugins, the only plugin that's affected by this is OneSignal Plugin.
 To prevent the errors, please refer to the table in the section Supported Plugins Versions.

 Some plugins can perform these directory-dependent tasks in both Cordova-android versions by assessing which version is used and adapting the directory based on it.

-## Android Support Libraries
+## Android support libraries

 There are five supported plugins that are affected by change in the libraries: